andy6609/Multithreading-chat-server/docs/redesign.md

 Go is not chosen for performance alone, but because its concurrency model enables this design to be expressed clearly and correctly.

+## 10. Planned Work (Non-MVP)

+The following items are intentionally out of scope for the current MVP, but are natural extensions of the architecture:

+- **Explicit Router component extraction** (currently routing may be co-located with the Registry for simplicity)
+- **Server-level graceful shutdown** (listener close + coordinated component teardown)
+- **Observability**: structured logging, metrics, profiling (pprof)
+- **Rooms**: join/leave room, room broadcast